 SUCCESS IN THE PATRIOT LEAGUE

 The 1990-1991 campaign was a monumental season for Gibbons.
 Voted Patriot League Coach of the Year by his peers, he led the Crusaders to a 12-0 conference record and to the regular season and postseason league championships.
 Under his care and guidance, Holy Cross finished 25-6, setting a school record for victories.
-In addition, the squad earned an at-large invitation to the NCAA Tournament, upsetting Maryland, 81-74, at the Hart Center for the program’s first-ever NCAA Tournament victory.
+In addition, the squad earned an at-large invitation to the NCAA Tournament, upsetting Maryland, 81-74, at the Hart Center for the program’s first-ever NCAA Tournament victory, and making the Crusaders the only Patriot League women’s basketball team ever to win a game in the NCAA Tournament.

 Gibbons directed the 1992-1993 Crusaders to a 22-7 overall mark and a Patriot League regular season title.
 His 1994-1995 and 1995-1996 squads also captured Patriot League championships, giving Holy Cross three titles in a span of four years.
 Gibbons earned his 200th career win on March 5, 1995, when the Crusaders upended Bucknell, 62-39 in the semifinals of the Patriot League Tournament.